Cook–Levin theorem: Proof

-This proof is based on the one given by Garey & Johnson 1979.
+This proof is based on the one given by Garey & Johnson (1979).

 There are two parts to proving that the Boolean satisfiability problem (SAT) is NP-complete.
 One is to show that SAT is an NP problem.
 The other is to show that every NP problem can be reduced to an instance of a SAT problem by a polynomial-time many-one reduction.

 SAT is in NP because any assignment of Boolean values to Boolean variables that is claimed to satisfy the given expression can be verified in polynomial time by a deterministic Turing machine.
-(The statements verifiable in polynomial time by a deterministic Turing machine and solvable in polynomial time by a non-deterministic Turing machine are equivalent, and the proof can be found in many textbooks, for example Sipser's Introduction to the Theory of Computation, section 7.3., as well as in the Wikipedia article on NP).
+(The statements verifiable in polynomial time by a deterministic Turing machine and solvable in polynomial time by a non-deterministic Turing machine are equivalent, and the proof can be found in many textbooks, for example Michael Sipser's Introduction to the Theory of Computation (section 7.3.), as well as in the Wikipedia article on NP).